paperback-community/extension-templates/README.md

 - A basic example content extension
 - A basic example tracker extension

-All extension repositories in the Paperback Community GitHub Organization use this one as a base.
+All extension repositories in the Paperback Community GitHub Organization use this one as their base template.

 ## Templates